PEI-MotionSuit/microsite/my-website/docs/SystemInformation/use_cases.md

 **Description:** The user receives real-time alerts when adopting a harmful posture.

 **Preconditions:**
-- Suit connected and calibrated
+- Suit connected and calibrated.
-- User logged into the app
+- User logged into the app.

 **Main Flow:**
 1. User wears MotionSuit.